hkuennemann/GitHub-BA_MSc/README.md

 - **Projects:**

-  - 🏢 `ABC Insurance (🌟)`: I analyzed customer data for ABC Insurance (fictional) to address customer churn and declining lifetime value.
+  - 🏢 `ABC Insurance`: I analyzed customer data for ABC Insurance (fictional) to address customer churn and declining lifetime value.
 This involved exploratory data analysis to assess data quality, building predictive models to estimate customer value based on characteristics, and creating models to predict churn.
 Based on my analysis, I provided recommendations to improve customer retention and marketing strategies.

   - 🛒 `FarTrend`: For FarTrend, a fictional e-commerce company, I analyzed customer data to enhance personalized marketing and predict future purchases.
 I conducted exploratory data analysis, performed customer segmentation using KMeans and Agglomerative Clustering, and developed an item-based collaborative filtering recommendation system.
 The motivation of this project was to boost customer engagement through tailored marketing campaigns and product recommendations.